 Use any valuable assets you or your business have to secure finance.
 This helps lower the risk for the lender, making your business a more appealing proposition.

-Going through an intermediary like Biz Money means you’ll be able to make use of our good relationships with different lenders.
+Going through an intermediary like Invoice Funding means you’ll be able to make use of our good relationships with different lenders.
 We listen to understand your whole story, the reasons behind the CCJ, and work to present your case to lenders in the most compelling way.